Kharayeb

-Al-Kharayeb (الخرايب) is a historic municipality in the Sidon District in the South Governorate, Lebanon.
+Kharayeb (الخرايب) is a historic municipality in the Sidon District in the South Governorate, Lebanon.
 The town is 77 km south of Beirut, and stands at an average altitude of 190 m above sea level.
-The town boasts a rich historical legacy, with archaeological excavations revealing a complex settlement history spanning from Prehistory to the Ottoman period.
-Notably, Kharayeb's origins can be traced back to the Persian period (539–330 BC), when it played a pivotal role in the region's agricultural and economic landscape, culminating in the construction of its Phoenician temple around the 6th century BC.

 History

 Archaeological excavation in Kharayeb and its vicinity has revealed a complex settlement landscape spanning various chronological periods, from the Prehistoric to the Ottoman era (1516–1918).
 The Kharayeb region had been inhabited since the Middle Paleolithic, as evidenced by numerous flint tools.
 The earliest signs of agricultural use in historical periods comes from the site of Jemjim near Kharayeb, where a stele from the Late Iron Age was discovered.
 Excavations have also found a rural settlement with a complex system of cisterns dating to the Iron Age, and remains of terracotta vessels indicating occupation dating back to the second millennium BC.

 During the Persian period (539–330 BC), Phoenicia flourished economically, and coastal city populations grew, necessitating resource optimization in their respective territories.
 The Persian policy aimed at promoting intensive agriculture within irrigated areas further supported this development.
 The subsistence of Tyre was ensured by the establishment of ancient rural agricultural centers, extending from the coast to southern Palestine.
 These rural areas, especially those situated near rivers, played a crucial role in Tyre's economy and witnessed the emergence of a series of planned settlements.
 It is within this territorial organization context that the expansion of the town of Kharayeb occurred, and the construction of its Phoenician temple was begun around the 6th century BC.